lyons18/fluid_sensor/README.md

 - mobile  -> arduino:

 Message:
-- type
-- what resource to change
+- "type":"what resource to change":value
-- value

-List of messaages:
+List and model of messaages:
-- PUT, frequency, value
+- put:600:value - string, string, int